Hawker Hurricane variants: Comparative aircraft

 The biggest advantages of the Hurricane were that it was a relatively easy aircraft to fly, which was a boon when it came to squadrons being flooded with inexperienced pilots, and it was a steady gun platform.
 The closely grouped .303 in (7.7 mm) Brownings created a superior pattern of fire to those of the Spitfire, which were spaced out along the wings, and the armament was more quickly serviced.
 In spite of its vulnerabilities during the Battle of Britain, the Hurricane shot down the majority of the planes claimed by the RAF (1,593 out of 2,739 in total).
-Hurricane fighters were sometimes directed against slower bombers whilst the Spitfires attacked German fighters.
+Hurricanes were sometimes directed against slower bombers whilst the Spitfires attacked German fighters.
 By the close of the Battle of Britain in late 1940, production of the Spitfire had increased to the point where all squadrons could be supplied with them.
 In June 1940, the first Hurricane Mk I "Tropical" versions appeared.
 These featured a Vokes air filter in a large "chin" fairing under the engine cowling.
 Many of these aircraft were ferried to North Africa and Malta via France and the Mediterranean using fixed, cylindrical 40-gallon fuel tanks under each wing to extend the range.
 The tropical filter and fuel tanks were to be used on later variants of the Hurricane.